 Now, let’s get into the first part which is how high you should be hanging your light above your table…

 How high to hang a pool table light

-The official rules set by the World Pool-Billiard Association (WPA) state that if the fixture above the table may be moved, the minimum height of the fixture should not be lower than 40 inches above the bed of the table.
+set by the World Pool-Billiard Association (WPA) state that if the fixture above the table may be moved, the minimum height of the fixture should not be lower than 40 inches above the bed of the table.
 Now if the light is non-movable, the fixture should not be lower than 65 inches above the bed of the table.

 With that said, you should take that with a grain of salt since most people aren’t typically following these strict rule sets.
 But, they are certainty a good guideline of how high you need to hang your pool table light above the bed of your table.